Magnus Carlsen: Sinquefield Cup withdrawal

-In August and September, Carlsen participated as a wildcard in the 2022 Sinquefield Cup as part of the Grand Chess Tour 2022.
+In September, Carlsen participated as a wildcard in the Sinquefield Cup 2022 as part of the Grand Chess Tour 2022.
 He won his first game against Nepomniachtchi, the Candidates Tournament 2022 winner.
-He subsequently drew his second game to Levon Aronian, leaving him in tied first place with American wildcard Hans Niemann.
-In the third game, Carlsen was defeated by Niemann, ending his 53-game unbeaten streak in classical chess that chess24 described as a "stunning victory".
+In the third game, Carlsen was defeated by American wildcard Hans Niemann, ending his 53-game unbeaten streak in classical chess in a game that chess24 described as a "stunning victory".
 Carlsen soon after announced his withdrawal in a tweet with a video of Portuguese football manager José Mourinho saying, "I prefer really not to speak.
 If I speak, I am in big trouble."
-The New York Times stated that "online observers interpreted Mr. Carlsen's post as insinuating that Mr. Niemann cheated in some way during the game", though no concrete evidence of cheating had been found.
-Carlsen's previous results still affect his FIDE rating; however, they will be removed from the tournament standing.
+Carlsen's post was widely seen by the chess community as an insinuation that Niemann cheated in some way during the game, but no evidence of cheating had been found.
 This was the first time in Carlsen's career to withdraw from a major event in progress, and was considered "virtually unprecedented" in top level chess.

-Two weeks later, Carlsen faced Niemann in the Julius Baer Generation Cup, a section of the Champions Chess Tour 2022, an online chess tour.
+Two weeks later, Carlsen faced Niemann in the Julius Baer Generation Cup, a leg of the Champions Chess Tour 2022, an online chess tour.
 Carlsen, playing as black, resigned after one move, continuing the scandal.
 On 26 September, Carlsen finally broke his silence and accused Niemann of cheating.
-Subsequently, on 20 October Niemann filed a lawsuit against Carlsen and four other defendants, alleging five counts of action, including libel and slander.
-The case was dismissed in June 2023, with the judge ruling that the claim of defamation was outside her federal jurisdiction.
-In December 2023, the FIDE Ethics & Disciplinary Commission fined Carlsen €10,000 for his withdrawal from the tournament.
+Subsequently, on 20 October, Niemann filed a lawsuit against Carlsen and four other defendants, alleging five counts of action, including libel, slander, and unlawful collusion.

+In August 2023, Chess.com announced that all parties involved in the lawsuit had settled; Chess.com reinstated Niemann on their platform and Carlsen admitted that there was no determinative evidence that Niemann had cheated in their Sinquefield Cup game.
+He promised to play against Niemann should they be paired.
+That December, FIDE fined Carlsen €10,000 for his withdrawal from the Sinquefield Cup, but acquitted him of all charges related to his allegations against Niemann.